Earthquakes on May 7, 2026

 5.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.5 earthquake 57 km SW of Nikolski, Alaska came in on May 7, 2026 at 22:26 UTC.
+The USGS recorded this magnitude 2.5 earthquake 57 km SW of Nikolski, Alaska at 22:26 UTC on May 7, 2026.
 This was a shallow crustal earthquake, focused at 5.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 52.537°, -169.390°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 52.537°N, -169.390°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07